NSS-Workshops/agentic-ai/src/sections/roocode-rooflow/03-mode-workflows/index.md

 The Memory Bank also enables true collaboration by allowing multiple team members to access the same project memory.
 When your colleagues interact with RooCode on the same project, they benefit from the accumulated knowledge, decisions, and patterns that the team has established over time.
 This shared context ensures that everyone works from the same understanding of the project's goals, constraints, and established practices.

 Perhaps most powerfully, the Memory Bank learns your project's patterns and preferences over time, becoming increasingly valuable as your project evolves.
 The system recognizes recurring themes in your decisions, understands your preferred approaches to common problems, and adapts its suggestions to align with your established patterns.
 This learning capability means that RooCode becomes more effective and personalized the longer you work with it on a project.

-#### Workflow Templates

-RooFlow provides pre-built workflows for common development scenarios, eliminating the need to reinvent processes for routine development tasks.
-The New Feature Development template guides you through the complete lifecycle from initial planning and design through implementation, testing, and documentation.
-The Bug Investigation and Fix workflow provides a systematic approach to identifying, analyzing, and resolving issues while ensuring proper testing and prevention measures.

-The Code Review and Refactoring template helps maintain code quality by providing structured approaches to reviewing existing code and implementing improvements safely.
-Architecture Planning workflows assist with system design decisions, technology evaluations, and long-term planning considerations.
-Finally, Documentation Creation templates ensure that your project knowledge is captured effectively, whether you're creating API documentation, user guides, or technical specifications.

 ## Practical Mode Usage Examples